Debugging

 print(f"Peak memory: {peak:.2f} GB")

-# Memory snapshot (PyTorch 2.1+) -- visualize memory over time
+# Memory snapshot (PyTorch 2.1+) to visualize memory over time

 torch.cuda.memory._record_memory_history(max_entries=100000)